 I have been painting the walls in our home since we were married which was 1994.
 I took the time to paint because honestly we couldn’t afford to pay a professional.
 Learning to paint is the best thing that ever happened for me and my DIY skills.

-Benefits of learning to paint
+Benefits of learning to paint a room

 - Save money